 John the Baptist Testified to the Deity of Jesus

-Today's passage gives us the first of the three witness statements: what John the Baptist said, what Jesus did, and what the Scriptures say about Him.
-Although John the Baptist was a disturbing figure, people were attracted to him: he had integrity, what he said seemed authentic and consistent with the Old Testament Scriptures.
+Today's passage gives us the first of the three witness statements: what John the Baptist said.
+The other two follow on: what Jesus did (John 5:36), and what the Scriptures say about Him (John 5:37-40).
+Although John the Baptist was a disturbing figure, people were attracted to him.
+He had integrity; what he said seemed authentic and consistent with the Old Testament Scriptures.
 So when the religious lawyers cross-examined John, he told them plainly that Jesus was indeed the Son of God (John 1:32-34).

-Everybody who knows Jesus, and has submitted their life to Him (as John the Baptist did), becomes a lamp; shining with the truth about Jesus.
+Everybody who knows Jesus, and has submitted their life to Him (as John the Baptist did), becomes a lamp; shining with the truth about Jesus (Philippians 2:14-16).
 Like John, we are not the Light of the World - that title is reserved for Jesus alone (John 1:7-8).
 We are only temporary lamps, but we provide vital evidence to people around us that they can also receive the Light of Jesus and be saved.
 Your testimony matters.
-It is your personal story of how the Light of the world has come into your darkness and 'switched on the light': so now you can see who Jesus is, understand yourself, be set free from shame and live with purpose until you meet Jesus face to face.
-Tell people what Jesus has done for you.
+It is your personal story of how the Light of the World has come into your darkness and 'switched on the light', so you can now see who Jesus is, be set free from shame and live with purpose until you meet Jesus face to face.
+Tell people what Jesus has done for you (Luke 8:39).
 And do not be ashamed of Jesus today, or distance yourself from those who suffer for their faith (2 Timothy 1:8).

 © Dr Paul Adams